edgedb/edgedb/docs/datamodel/links.rst

 Inserting and updating link properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To insert a link property, add the link property to a shape on the linked object being added.
+To add a link with a link property, add the link property to a shape on the linked object being added.
 Be sure to prepend the link property's name with ``@``.

 .. code-block:: edgeql